 3. Ivy Felicia, The Body Relationship Coach: I know Ivy personally and I also LOVE her work.
-She recently created an incredible Instagram page called Fat Women of Color, which showcases body types we don't usually see in mass media.
-Go check it out today and join the other 10K people who love to see fat women of color thriving and taking up space.
+She runs an incredible Instagram page called Fat Women of Color, which showcases body types we don't usually see in mass media.
+Go check it out today and join the other 17K people who love to see fat women of color thriving and taking up space.

 4. Decolonizing Fitness: Ilya Parker is a physical therapist and personal trainer who is challenging the traditional fitness paradigm.

 Reading Ilya's words for the last year has opened my mind to how limited the mainstream body positivity, and even fat acceptance, movements can be.
 As a non-binary trans masculine person of color, he brings a voice and a perspective that is rarely heard.

 **If you're a fitness or wellness professional and you're serious about running an inclusive business, I highly recommend grabbing a copy of Ilya's LGBTQIA Affirming Spaces e-book.